web-eid/web-eid-spring-boot-example/README.md

 Besides configuration settings, the trusted certificate authority certificates may need to be configured as described in section [_3.
 Configure the trusted certificate authority certificates_](#3-configure-the-trusted-certificate-authority-certificates) above.

+Spring Security has CSRF protection enabled by default.
+Web eID requires CSRF protection.

 ### Integration with Web eID components

 Detailed overview of Java code changes required for integrating Web eID authentication token validation is available in the [_web-eid-authtoken-validation-java_ library README](https://github.com/web-eid/web-eid-authtoken-validation-java/blob/main/README.md).
-There are instructions for configuring the cache, nonce generator, trusted certificate authority certificates, authentication token validator, Spring Security authentication integration and REST endpoints.
-The corresponding Java code is in the `src/main/java/org/webeid/example/{config,security}` and `src/.../web/rest` directories.
+There are instructions for configuring the nonce generator, trusted certificate authority certificates, authentication token validator, Spring Security authentication integration and REST endpoints.
+The corresponding Java code is in the `src/main/java/org/webeid/example/{config,security,web/rest}` directories.

 A similar overview of JavaScript and HTML code changes required for authentication and digital signing with Web eID is available in the [web-eid.js library README](https://github.com/web-eid/web-eid.js/blob/main/README.md).
 The corresponding JavaScript and HTML code is in the `src/resources/{static,templates}` directories.

 ### Integration with DigiDoc4j components

-Java code examples how to create and sign data containers that hold signed file objects and digital signatures is available in the [DigiDoc4j wiki](https://github.com/open-eid/digidoc4j/wiki/Examples-of-using-it).
+Java code examples that show how to create and sign data containers that hold signed file objects and digital signatures is available in the [DigiDoc4j wiki](https://github.com/open-eid/digidoc4j/wiki/Examples-of-using-it).
 Further information and links to the API documentation is available in the project [README](https://github.com/open-eid/digidoc4j/blob/master/README.md).
-The corresponding Java code is in the `src/main/java/org/webeid/example/service` and `src/.../web/rest` directories.
+The corresponding Java code is in the `src/main/java/org/webeid/example/{service,web/rest}` directories.

 #### Using the Certificates' _Authority Information Access_ (AIA) extension in DigiDoc4j

-In the `SigningService` constructor, we have configured DigiDoc4j to use the AIA extension that contains the certificates’ OCSP service location with `signingConfiguration.setPreferAiaOcsp(true)`. **Note that there may be legal limitations to using AIA URLs during signing** as the services behind these URLs provide different security and SLA guarantees than dedicated OCSP services, so you should consider using a dedicated OCSP service instead according to instructions in DigiDoc4j documentation.
-See also the [corresponding section in _web-eid-authtoken-validation-java_ README](https://github.com/web-eid/web-eid-authtoken-validation-java/blob/main/README.md#certificates-authority-information-access-aia-extension).
+In the `SigningService` constructor we have configured DigiDoc4j to use the AIA extension that contains the certificates’ OCSP service location with `signingConfiguration.setPreferAiaOcsp(true)`.
+Note that there may be limitations to using AIA URLs during signing as the services behind these URLs provide different security and SLA guarantees than dedicated OCSP services, so you should consider using a dedicated OCSP service instead.
+See the instructions in DigiDoc4j documentation and also the [corresponding section in _web-eid-authtoken-validation-java_ README](https://github.com/web-eid/web-eid-authtoken-validation-java/blob/main/README.md#certificates-authority-information-access-aia-extension).

 #### Using DigiDoc4j in test mode with the `dev` profile

 When using DigiDoc4j in test mode with a test eID card, you need to upload the corresponding authentication and signing certificates to the _demo.sk.ee_ OCSP responder database at https://demo.sk.ee/upload_cert/index.php, according to instructions on the webpage.
-You can choose the certificate status during upload, so you can test bad statuses as well as needed.
+You can choose the certificate status during upload, so you can also test bad statuses.

 #### Using DigiDoc4j in production mode with the `prod` profile